Helping wildlife in winter

 Helping badgers in severe weather

-Badgers don't hibernate, but they do sleep through most of the severe weather, and have a tough time finding their favourite food of earthworms when the ground is frozen.
-Nibbles such as lightly cooked meats, cheese, peanuts and fruit would be welcomed.
+Badgers don't hibernate, but they do sleep through most of the severe weather.
+They have a tough time finding their favourite food of earthworms when the ground is frozen.
+They'd welcome nibbles such as lightly cooked meats, cheese, peanuts and fruit.

 Melting frozen ponds